joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 This SDK call can also [change an `Allocated` `GameServer` back to the `Ready` state to be available for allocation again]({{% ref "/docs/Integration Patterns/reusing-gameservers.md" %}}), if this is a better fit for your usage pattern.

 #### Health()
-This sends a heartbeat to the SDK to designate that the `GameServer` is alive and healthy.
+Sends a heartbeat to the SDK to designate that the `GameServer` is alive and healthy.
 Failure to send heartbeats within the threshold configured in the `health` section of the `GameServer` spec will result in the `GameServer` being marked as `Unhealthy`.